AndiKur4/MaizePal/README.md

 ![](maizePal.png)

-\#\#\#Dear user,
+### Why MaizePal?

 About one year ago, my research took an unexpected turn & I found myself studying maize.
 For better or worse, I was here, surrounded by corn & by people who seemed to be obsessed with it.
 At first, I didn’t “get it” because to me, corn was corn was corn.
 It was yellow and green and covered vast swaths of the Midwest.
-Anyone who studies *traditional* varieties of maize knows, however, that this is not a very generous archetype.
-(NOTE: Traditional, or landrace, varieties are crops that have been bred by farmers through artificial selection, outside of the formal breeding sector and often associated with a particular agroecosystem and cultural heritage).
+Anyone who studies traditional varieties of maize knows, however, that this is not a very generous archetype.

+> Traditional, or landrace, varieties are crops that have been bred by
+> farmers through artificial selection, outside of the formal breeding
+> sector and often associated with a particular agroecosystem and
+> cultural heritage).

 The lab I recently joined ([GEMMAlab](https://www.gemmalab.org/)) studies maize landraces to ask fundamental questions about evolution and